xsjmonk/xs/readme.md

   When parsing or external commands behave unexpectedly, default to *not performing destructive actions*.

 * **Avoid hidden control flow**.
-  Do not return from inside `catch`.
-Capture results and decide after structured error handling.
+  Returning from inside `catch` is supported; use it intentionally.
+For complex flows, capturing a result/flag and returning after the try/catch can still be clearer.

 * **Use stable primitives for text processing**.
   When language overload resolution is limited, prefer well-defined primitives (e.g., regex-based splitting) over ambiguous helpers.